Night Out (The Office)

-"Night Out" is the fifteenth episode of the fourth season of the American comedy television series The Office, and the show's sixty-eighth episode overall.
+"Night Out" is the fifteenth episode of the fourth season of the American comedy television series The Office and the show's sixty-eighth episode overall.
 The episode was written by Mindy Kaling and directed by Ken Whittingham.
 It first aired in the United States on April 24, 2008 on NBC.
 "Night Out" was viewed by a measured audience of over 7.5 million people, bringing in the lowest number of estimated viewers that The Office received among 12 episodes.
 "Night Out" received mixed reviews from critics.

 In the episode, Michael Scott (Steve Carell) and Dwight Schrute (Rainn Wilson) travel to New York City to party with Ryan Howard (B. J. Novak).
-Ryan starts acting erratically, and it is revealed that he is under the influence of drugs.
+Ryan starts acting erratically due to the influence of drugs.
 Meanwhile, the remaining employees are going to be forced to work on a Saturday.
-Jim Halpert (John Krasinski) proposes that they work late on Friday, so they do not have to come in the next day.
-Once Jim and his co-workers finish working, they find that they are locked in, and everyone quickly places the blame on Jim.
+Jim Halpert (John Krasinski) proposes that they work late on Friday, so they do not have to come in the next day, but forgets to inform the security guard, causing them to be locked in.